theselfstudy/cadence/README.md

 # ❓ FAQ
 Is Cadence HIPAA compliant?
 - No. Cadence is not a medical device and does not provide medical advice.
 Users retain full ownership and control of their data.

 Does Cadence track users?
-- Do.
-There are no analytics, ads, or tracking scripts.
+- No. There are no analytics, ads, or tracking scripts.

 Can I export my data?
 - Yes — users can export data from their Google Sheet or download CSV files in local mode.
 (Coming soon!)